mrgigabyte/proxybot/README.md

-# <p align="center">Telegram Proxy Bot
+# Telegram Proxy Bot
-<p align="center">A simple BITM, for [Telegram](https://telegram.org/) acting as some kind of "proxy".
+A simple BITM, for [Telegram](https://telegram.org/)  acting as some kind of "proxy".
 Can use it as "virtual" second account for your purposes without revealing your "actual" identity.

-<p align ="center">Credits to **Groosha** for the actual version, I've simply added certain features which I thought were needed</p> <br>
+Credits to **Groosha** for the actual version, I've simply added certain features which I thought were needed <br>

  * [ChangeLog!](#changelog)
  * [Prerequisites](#prerequisites)